-See Schabas, Genocide in International Law at 105-06 (cited in note 20).
+58 See Schabas, Genocide in International Law at 105-06 (cited in note 20).

-&lt;sup>59 This is particularly significant because the legal definition of crimes against humanity includes persecutions based on group membership including political groups.
+59 This is particularly significant because the legal definition of crimes against humanity includes persecutions based on group membership including political groups.
 Rome Statute at art 7(1)(h) (cited in note 39).

-See Schabas, Genocide in International Law at 104-05 (cited in note 20).
+60 See Schabas, Genocide in International Law at 104-05 (cited in note 20).

-Power, "A Problem From Hell" at 68-69 (cited in note 28).
+61 Power, "A Problem From Hell" at 68-69 (cited in note 28).

-Arthur J. Dommen, The Attempted Coup in Indonesia, 25 China Q 144 (1966); J.A.C.
+62 Arthur J. Dommen, The Attempted Coup in Indonesia, 25 China Q 144 (1966); J.A.C.
 Mackie, Konfrontasi: The Indonesia Malaysia Dispute, 1963-1966 238-75 (Oxford 1974).

-Steven R. Ratner and Jason S. Abrams, Accountability for Human Rights Atrocities in International Law: Beyond the Nuremberg Legacy 267-75 (Oxford 2d ed 2001).
+63 Steven R. Ratner and Jason S. Abrams, Accountability for Human Rights Atrocities in International Law: Beyond the Nuremberg Legacy 267-75 (Oxford 2d ed 2001).
 See also Ben Kiernan, The Pol Pot Regime (Yale 1996); David P. Chandler, The Tragedy of Cambodian History: Politics, War and Revolution Since 1945, 236-72 (Yale 1991); Karl D. Jackson, The Ideology of Total Revolution in Karl D. Jackson, ed, Cambodia 1975-1978: Rendezvous with Death 67 (Princeton 1989); Elizabeth Becker, When the War Was Over: The Voices of Cambodia's Revolution and Its People 205-07, 264-65 (Simon & Schuster 1986).

-An example of such an argument is the claim that because in Cambodia Khmers annihilated other Khmers, the Khmers were the targeted group, and thus the annihilation represents an "autogenocide."
+64 An example of such an argument is the claim that because Cambodia represents an "auto-genocide" committed by Khmers against Khmers, the Khmers themselves would constitute the targeted national group.
 See Schabas, Genocide in International Law at 118-19 (cited in note 20); Ratner and Abrams, Accountability for Human Rights Atrocities in International Law at 285-88 (cited in note 63).
-(Of course, on the reasoning of the UN Darfur Commission, the fact that individual Khmer Rouge soldiers did not commit suicide, and thereby spared some Khmers, would be "evidence" of no auto-genocide.)
-Ratner and Abrams point out that a strong case exists that the Khmer Rouge committed genocide against several ethnic and religious minorities; the legally problematic case concerns the Khmer "auto-genocide," which was the predominant part of the atrocity.
+(Of course, on the reasoning of the UN Darfur Commission, the fact that individual Khmer Rouge soldiers did not commit suicide, and thereby spared some Khmers, would be

-ethnicity.
+The category of nationality also raises troubling questions.
+Lemkin meant it to refer to national minorities, but in that case the term seems redundant with ethnicity.
 Nationality might also refer to citizenship-in which case it represents only a lawyer's term of art, an artifact of immigration and naturalization statutes, not a morally significant grouping of humanity.
 Finally, it might refer to the inhabitants of a nation's territory.
 If so, however, it hardly differs from the concept of a "civilian population" in the definition of crimes against humanity.

 Ethnicity, as the UN Darfur Report makes clear, has also departed in its legal meaning from the theory of group pluralism that animates Lemkin's singling out of genocide as a special kind of crime.
-The evolving case law has moved from defining ethnicity by objective characteristics such as shared language and culture to subjective self-identification (we Tutsis are an ethnic group if we think of ourselves as one)-and, crucially, to identification as an ethnic group by others, namely the persecutors.
-Here, the crucial development emerged in the ICTY's Jelisec judgment, which argued:
+The evolving case law has moved from defining ethnicity by objective characteristics such as shared language and culture to subjective self-identification (we Tutsis are an ethnic group if we think of ourselves as one)-and, crucially, to identification as an ethnic group by others, namely the persecutors.65 Here, the crucial development emerged in the ICTY's Jelisec judgment, which argued:

 [I]t is more appropriate to evaluate the status of a national, ethnical or racial group from the point of view of those persons who wish to single that group out from the rest of the community.
 The Trial Chamber consequently elects to evaluate membership in a national, ethnical or racial group using a subjective criterion.
-It is the stigmatisation of a group as a distinct national, ethnical or racial unit by the community which allows it to be determined whether a targeted population constitutes a national, ethnical or racial group in the eyes of the alleged perpetrators.
+It is the stigmatisation of a group as a distinct national, ethnical or racial unit by the community which allows it to be determined whether a targeted population constitutes a national, ethnical or racial group in the eyes of the alleged perpetrators.66